oranda/libanius/README.md

 Usage
 =====

 Usually Libanius will be run through an interface such as https://github.com/oranda/libanius-android, but a console UI is provided in this project.
-From SBT, type:
+Get a copy of `github.com/oranda/libanius` using `git clone`,  From SBT, type:

     run

+Pick the option `com.oranda.libanius.consoleui.RunQuiz` and try out a sample quiz.

+This has been tested with sbt 0.12 and Scala 2.10.2.

 License